sashalex007/quartz_blog/content/leetcode/Shortest palindrome.md

 I'm creating a new tag "niche" for revisiting obscure techniques that I'm unlikely to remember or even see very often.

+**Review 2**
+Managed to solve it almost all the way.
+Missed a few things though.
+I knew that we should do a kmp comparing `s` to `s[::-1]` however I missed that since kmp starts at `i=1`, we need to actually search for `s` in `s + '#' + s[::-1]` to account for the first character.
+Also missed that the only value that matters in the kmp array is `lps[-1]` Why?
+Because this is represents the first character in `s`, and that's the only one we are concerned about because we are looking for the longest palindrome that starts at `s[0]`!
+All others do not matter.

+As far as KMP intuition, basically if the characters match, we move on and increase the length.
+If the characters do not, then we set the current length to `lps[length-1]`...if length is zero we just increment `i`.
+This is kind of similar to DP in the sense that we "try" previously attained lengths to see if results can be reused.

 #review
 #hard
 #insane